assemble/boilerplates/README.md

 ## Getting Started

 This repo provides an overview of some example projects for using Assemble.
+To get started:
+ * Visit one of the example projects
+* **[Download this project][download]** and unzip it into a new folder.
-To get started just visit one of the projects, download the example, `npm install` to install each of the project's dependencies, and then run `grunt assemble` to build the project.
+* In the project folder, run `npm install` to install [Assemble][assemble], [Grunt](http://gruntjs.com/) and any other dependencies.
+* Once the dependencies are installed you may run `grunt assemble` to build the example project.

+If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile][gruntfile], as well as install and use Grunt plugins.

-## Examples
+### Examples

 #### [assemble-examples-basic](http://github.com/assemble/assemble-examples-basic) [![Build Status](https://travis-ci.org/assemble/assemble-examples-basic.png)](https://travis-ci.org/assemble/assemble-examples-basic)